protongraph/protongraph/README.md

 ### Known issues and roadmap

 #### General issues
-+ Template variables are not exposed to the editor node.
 + Save files needs improvement to make them work with future versions.
 + Missing Undo/Redo support
-+ Loading a new template when a previous one was set doesn't work.
 + Search bar in the **Add node panel** doesn't work.
 + Overall performance could be improved.

 #### Graph nodes issues
 + No **Output** node by default.
-+ **Parent To Node** doesn't work as expected when combined with **Generic Input** node
-+ Duplicating nodes doesn't work.
++ Duplicating graph nodes doesn't work.

-#### Current plans
+#### Roadmap

+1. Make it work
+2. Make it user friendly
+3. Make it fast

 + Right now my focus is on user experience and stability.
 I'm working on this tool while also using it for my own game so I can actually see what's missing and what part of the workflow could be improved for real world use.
 + New features will be added as I need them when the overall usability will be good enough for most people.
++ Comment nodes, groups and other QoL features are planned.
 + At some point, I'd like to add some sort of control flow (conditional and loops) but it likely won't be implemented anytime soon.
-+ Comment nodes, groups and other QoL features are planned not are not the top priority at the moment

 ## How does it work?